Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.80 team ERA that ranks third across all league pitching staffs.
+- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.

+- Mariners pitchers combine to surrender 184 total home runs at a rate of 1.2 per game (to rank 11th in the league).

-- His most recent time out was on Saturday against the Texas Rangers, when the right-hander went 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- His most recent appearance was on Sunday against the Texas Rangers, when the righty tossed 3 1/3 innings, surrendering six earned runs while allowing five hits.

+- In 17 games this season, the 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.